-A-B. According to the Agreement between the Company and United HealthCare Services, Inc. (see Note 10), operating leases for the rental of office facilities and equipment are the responsibility of United HealthCare Services, Inc. Fees associated with the lease agreements are included as a component of the Company's management fee.
+A-B. According to the Agreement between the Company and United HealthCare Services, Inc. (see Note 10), United HealthCare Services, Inc. is responsible for operating leases for the rental of office facilities and equipment.
+Fees associated with the lease agreements are included as a component of the Company's management fee.